52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Oh yes.
 Most definitely.
 Wow.
 That's why I called this lady up.
 And the first question she had was, how did you find my name?

 Rob Head (17:29):
-Well, I wrote this.
+Well, I wrote this script...

 Kevin Genus (17:31):
 Yeah.
 And I told her how, and she was like, wow, I had never heard that one before.

 Rob Head (17:39):
-She's like, I understood this word, but I don't know what any of that, basically you found a mentor, you found a, somebody to, I wouldn't
+She's like, I understood this word, but I don't know what any of that means, basically you found a mentor, you found a, somebody to

 Kevin Genus (17:50):
-Say a mentor, I would say a coach.
+I wouldn't say a mentor, I would say a coach.
 And now, now the way Marise worked back then was she gave you this horror story about the failure of going into voiceover, because, you know, Marissa is one of those people who she tells you, I don't waste your time.
 You don't waste my time.
 Right.
 And, you know, as long as we both understand that, great.
 And so I didn't call her back for a year.
 I was so scared after she explained to me the amount of work required.
 And so a year goes by and

 Rob Head (18:26):
 You're, you're working during that time.
 Yeah.
 Okay.